Raspberry Pi Audio Hat powered by quadruple MAX98357A DAC

 Our Tindie Guarantee protects your purchase from fraud.
 Learn More

-Loud Raspberry Pi Hat is the same DAC and audio circuitry, times two (because why not?).
-You can use it with any Raspberry Pi, while Raspberry Pi 5 users can use both pairs of speakers independently, while other Pis will produce the same audio on both ends.
+Loud Raspberry Pi Hat is the same DAC and audio circuitry in a cost-efficient Hat form.
+1X version can be used with any Raspberry Pi, while Raspberry Pi 5 users can use two pairs of speakers independently on the 2X version.
 Hat will pull the juice from the Pi's 5V line, or power the Pi itself using screw connectors, so you can make sure enough power is delivered to both boards.

 What is special about the Raspberry eco-system is of course its community support.
 Being a not-so-strong software developer, I often have to rely on the work that other people did and baked into the base Raspbian image.
 Attaching a DAC, Ethernet, and IR reader is as simple as adding 3 lines into config.txt